What is osteomyelitis?

 Other causes include:

-- After an injury or surgery
+- An injury or surgery

-- Having frequent medicine injections
+- Frequent medicine injections

-- Using a prosthetic device
+- A prosthetic device

-start, a slow and mild start, or may be a chronic problem, depending on the source
+start, a slow and mild start, or may be a chronic problem.
+This depends on the source

 Who is at risk for osteomyelitis?

-But, it is more common in infants, children, and older adults.
+But, it is more common in babies, children, and older adults.
 People at greater risk

 What are the symptoms of osteomyelitis?